th3-w41k3r5/Neet-2025-Marks-Calculator/README.md

 2. Find the **"Console"** tab at the top and click on it

 ### Step 4: Get Your Script
-1. Select your Test Booklet number from the dropdown on this calculator
+1. Select your Test Booklet Code from the dropdown on this calculator
 2. Copy the generated script code using the "Copy to Clipboard" button

 ### Step 5: Execute Script